 The objective is to buy stock in companies that are poised to do well in the future.
 Companies that have solid management teams, solid balance sheets, and solid fundamentals have a good chance of having their stocks go up over the long term.
 THOSE are the kind of companies you want to buy stock in.
 Please click on over and read my stock FAQ’s that will answer many of your initial questions.

 Before you can buy your first stock, you must open up an online broker account.
-OptionsHouse gives you the same services as all the higher priced brokers for just $4.95 per trade so and always gets very high marks in Barron’s annual broker rankings so I would recommend them to all price conscious investors.
-If you only have $1,000 to invest your #1 priority is finding a broker with a low minimum opening requirement and low trading fees so OptionsHouse is your best choice.
-Here is a list of some of options:
+Motif Investing gives you the same services as all the higher priced brokers for just $4.95 per trade.
+With Motif there are no account minimums so you can start by depositing and investing any dollar amount.
+If you only have $1,000 to invest your #1 priority is finding a broker with a low minimum opening requirement and low trading fees so Motif is a great choice.
+Here is a list of some of the other options:

 1)OptionsHouse – No Account minimum ($4.95 per trade)